vesparny/angular-kickstart/README.md

     $ gem install sass
     $ sudo npm -g install grunt-cli karma bower

-After that, install ngKickstart downloading the [latest release](https://github.com/vesparny/ngKickstart/releases) (or clone the master branch if want to run the development version).
+After that, install ng-kickstart downloading the [latest release](https://github.com/vesparny/ng-kickstart/releases) (or clone the master branch if want to run the development version).
 Unzip the project and cd into it, then install bower and npm dependencies, and run the application in development mode.

     $ npm install
     $ bower install